heyProto/ProtoGraph.CMS/README.md

 4. Roles
 - Add dropdown icon to CHANGE OF ROLE
-- Permission can be deactivated
 5. Authentications can be deleted.
 - Add one pykih user to all ACCOUNTS

 ------

-1. TemplateStreams Functionality
-- Index
-- Show
-- New
-- Public?
-- Status Change

 2. Show of TemplateStreams
 - Attach Cards